89 results found

 This paper seeks to understand how users appraise and perceive sustainable materials.
 Using thinking aloud sessions, appraisals of sustainable materials embodied in commercial products were collected from users and categorised.
 To account for the appraisalof systemic features of materials we have extended a previous categorisation ofmaterial appraisals.
 We have also investigated the relationships between the appraisal themes of sustainable materials.
 The results stress the influence of material origin in the appraisal.This understanding is useful to facilitate the uptake of the materials.

-© Springer International Publishing AG, part of Springer Nature 2018.
 Ownership is central to the successful design of many offerings.
-This is made more evident with large contextual shifts in terms of immaterial ownership, ownership by multiple users and time-dependent ownership.
+This is made more evident with large contextual shifts in terms of immaterial ownership, ownership by multiple users, and time dependent ownership.
 Psychological ownership theory links naturally to existing experience design models and is thus useful in approaching how to design for ownership.
 Designers should consider the motives and routes to ownership described by psychological ownership theory but also the paths to ownership formed through interaction with an object.
 The result is a new frame for design in which the objective is to create a possession, not simply an object.
-Designing an object, which is owned, means focusing on the interactions between a user and the object through the entire lifecycle including consideration of when an object enters and exits a person's possessions.
+Designing an object, which is owned, means focusing on the interactions between a user and the object through the entire lifecycle including consideration of when an object enters and exits a person’s possessions.
 Within this new frame, there are at least four main ways in which designers can create intentional ownership experiences.
-Specifically, they can help give meaning to the ownership deprived experiences increasingly prevalent in modern digital and shared contexts; structure the ownership experience; reduce redundant effort made once an object is taken into a person's possession; and mitigate contaminated interaction, which is likely to prevent ownership from occurring.
+Specifically, they can help: give meaning to the ownership deprived experiences increasingly prevalent in modern digital and shared contexts; structure the ownership experience; reduce redundant effort made once an object is taken into a person's possession; and mitigate contaminated interaction, which is likely to prevent ownership from occurring.